samagra-comms/uci-web-channel/README.md

 cp .env.sample .env
 ```

-The websocket connection URL for the plaground can be used for testing - `wss://comms-playground.samagra.io` for the `REACT_APP_TRANSPORT_SOCKET_URL`.
+The websocket connection URL for the plaground can be used for testing - `wss://comms-playground.samagra.io` for the `NEXT_PUBLIC_TRANSPORT_SOCKET_URL`.

 ### 5. Run it :checkered_flag: